-Even before he got any bookings on his car, Aaron was able to save money as the $60 monthly membership, which includes comprehensive insurance, was cheaper than what he had been paying for insurance.
-The earnings he gets from renting his car out means he can keep the convenience of owning a car but make better use of it when he doesn’t need to drive it himself.
+The earnings Aaron gets from renting his car out means he can keep the convenience of owning a car but make better use of it when he doesn’t need to drive it himself.

 “I live in Fitzroy North now so I get the tram everywhere.
 I rarely need to drive and I’m a much happier person when I’m not on the road.
 I still need a car to visit my family who live an hour away or if I want to do a day trip on the weekend.
 I don’t have regular times I need to drive but I like to have the car there when I do need it.”